thundra-io/merloc-gatekeeper-aws-lambda-extension/README.md

   So you need to setup a VPN connection from your local machine to the VPC network.
   You can check [this AWS blog post](https://aws.amazon.com/tr/blogs/networking-and-content-delivery/introducing-aws-client-vpn-to-securely-access-aws-and-on-premises-resources/) to learn how to do that.

-- Currently, AWS Lambda layers are not supported.
-So if you use layers, they will not be available on your local while running function locally as MerLoc doesn't download and extract layers onto your local environment.

 ## 4. Issues and Feedback